-According to Infogroup and ECFRPC research, as of 2019,\\more than 75,000 people work within the International Drive study area.
+According to Data Axle/Infogroup and ECFRPC research, as of 2021, more than 90,000 people work within the International Drive study area.
 The vast majority of these workers are employed by the Leisure and Hospitality Sector, which includes hotels and theme parks.
-This super sector employs a little more than 61,000 people.
-The second largest employer is the TTU super sector, which employs close to 8,500 people.
+This super sector employs a little more than 72,000 people.
+The second largest employer is the TTU super sector, which employs close to 9,000 people.

-The table below lists the 10 largest employers in the International Drive study area.
-The largest employer in the I-Drive study area is Universal Studios, which is comprised of two theme parks that employ about 26,000 people.
-SeaWorld Orlando has three parks in the southern part of the study area that employs approximately 6,032 people.
+The table below lists the 9 largest employers in the International Drive study area.
+The largest employer is Universal Orlando Resort, which is comprised of three theme parks that employ about 24,000 people.
+SeaWorld Orlando has three parks in the southern part of the study area that employs approximately 4,929 people.